Your Guide to Assisted Living Expenses and Tax Deductions

 #1: Medical Expenses

-The cost of a resident’s senior living community may be considered a medical expense if they are primarily in the senior living community for medical care.
+The cost of an assisted living community may be considered a medical expense if the resident is primarily there for medical care.

 Not all residents choose to move to a senior living community due to declining health.
-Some decide to move to assisted living for a sense of community or less serious medical needs.
+Some decide to transition to assisted living for a sense of community or to avoid house maintenance and chores.

-A resident must also be considered “chronically ill” and require help with daily tasks or supervision due to cognitive impairment.
+A resident must also be considered “chronically ill” and require help with daily tasks or supervision due to cognitive impairment for senior living medical expenses to be tax deductible.

-If you are not chronically ill, you might still be able to deduct the medical portion of your senior living expenses.
+If you are not chronically ill, you might still be able to deduct the medical portion of your assisted living expenses.
 This could depend on your specific state or county.
-Talk with your financial planner and make sure you get a breakdown of the medical care part of your senior living fees from your assisted living facility.
+Talk with your financial planner and make sure you get a breakdown of the medical care portion of your senior living fees from your facility.

 #2: Room and Board

-Room and board generally consists of the base cost for your assisted living facility.
-It typically ranges from $1,000 to $5,000 a month depending on:
+Room and board usually make up the base cost for your assisted living facility.
+This fee typically ranges from $2,000-8,000 a month depending on:

 - Where you live